poiyomi/PoiyomiDocs/docs/download/download.md

 </div>

-In order to download and install Poiyomi Pro, please follow these updated instructions:
+In order to download and install Poiyomi Pro, please follow these updated instructions below.
+If you prefer to use the VCC version, [see the header below](#vcc-version).

 1. Subscribe to the shader on [Patreon <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://www.patreon.com/poiyomi) for $10/month USD or higher.
 2. Login to [pro.poiyomi.com <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://pro.poiyomi.com/) and follow the instructions to authenticate with your Patreon Account.
    - *If you don't see the pop-up Patreon Login window, check with your Browser to see if a pop-up window was blocked.*